Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 ![Main](/images/TOC.png)

+**Figure 1.** Graphical representation of the procedure described in our [publication](https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00971) of locking the end terminals of an IDR and testing the various properties of the trajectory to find the best "fit" compared to experimental data.

 One instance which is generally not considered is the **influence of neighboring regions**, particularly those which are **ordered** and have strict defined structures.

 <div style="text-align:center"><img src="/images/PTL-Visualization.png" /></div>